Many folks are restarting to travel and will be traveling more going forward and possibly staying in hotel/motel rooms.

-On a trip to Philadelphia, a while ago, I got two room keys for the hotel — the Hotel shall remain nameless to protect the guilty.
+On a trip to Philadelphia, I got two room keys as I often do by default — the Hotel shall remain nameless to protect the guilty.
 A confluence of separate situations ended up with a horrible outcome…

-I was in fact returning from a Europe and had bought a few gifts and brought them back with me in my luggage.
+I was returning from Europe and had bought a few gifts and brought them back with me.
 I had a short business stop over in Philadelphia.
-I checked into the hotel late and was given two room key cards.
-When I got to my room I didn’t notice but there was NO safe.
-This was a Marriott family hotel and I would have expected a safe in the room.
+When I got to my room – late – I didn’t notice that there was NO safe.
+This was a Marriott family hotel and I expected a safe in the room.
 Though the room didn’t have a safe it did have a refrigerator — a very noisy refrigerator.
 I was not aware, that evening, that there was no safe, but was well aware of the noisy fridge.
-I called down to the front desk to ask if the next day they could possible repair, replace or just turn off the fridge.
+I called down to the front desk to ask if, the next day, they could possible repair, replace or just turn off the fridge.
 I went to bed.

-I got up the next day to get ready to head to meetings all day and that is when I couldn’t find the room safe.
+I got up the next day to get ready to head to all day meetings and that is when I realized there wasn’t a room safe.
 I called down to ask if I was just not looking in the right place and the front desk said that some of the room didn’t have safes — but was assured that my room was secure.
-Not having a place to “safely” put the things, I left them — the gifts and some electronics — in my bag and zipped up my luggage, put it next to bed and left for the day, grabbing my room key.
+Not having a place to “safely” put the things, I left them — the gifts and some electronics — in my bag and zipped up my luggage, put it next to bed and left for the day.

-Latter that day — late in the afternoon — I returned to my room.
+Late in the afternoon I returned to my room.
 I noticed that the fridge was quiet and was in fact working.
-Yay — I thought — not that I had bought anything to put in it but at least it would not disturb a quiet night sleep.
+Yay — I thought — not that I had bought anything to put in it but at least it would not disturb a quiet night’s sleep.
 I also noticed that my bag was on the bed — not next to it — strange!
 There should not have been any reason for my bag to have been moved.

 I opened my bag to find that a number of the presents and some of my electronics were missing!
 I called down to the desk and said that someone had come into my room and took some items.
 “Security” came up and took my statement and asked for a list of items that were missing.